FlowExtractAPI/loom-video-scraper/README.md

 - **Format**: Original MP4 quality preserved
 - **Use Case**: Full video archiving and offline access
 - **Note**: ✅ **Works even when owner has disabled downloads** in video settings
+- **How it works**: When requested, Loom prepares the MP4 asynchronously in the background — the scraper automatically re-signals Loom and polls until the URL is ready.
+  Small videos (~2min) may take ~10s, longer videos can take up to 3 minutes or more.

 #### 📄 `downloadTranscript` (Boolean)
 - **Default**: `false`